 Jimmy is the only candidate with a plan for serving you directly and remaining accessible to your needs as your member of Congress.
 Read more about his Outreach and Accessibility Plan.

 MEET JIMMY FREMGEN

-Born and raised in Northern California, Jimmy is a heart disease survivor, former congressional investigator, and high school history teacher.
+Born and raised in Northern California, Jimmy is a heart disease survivor, former congressional investigator, and a current high school teacher.
 He has made it his life’s work to fight for children, workers, and families looking for a better life.

 Raised by hard working parents and his Nana, Jimmy and his siblings were taught the value of hard work and community.
 His parents embodied this value even as the family struggled while his mother wrestled with heart disease.
 Jimmy shares the same heart disease that took his mother's life at the age of 45.